TCLamnidis/BareBonesBash/README.md

 wget -i ~/BareBonesBash/Ftp.Links.txt
 ```

 Look at that!
 One command instead of 7!
 You're becoming a bash pro already!

-Now to
+### What is a Variable anyway?

+A variable can
+be "set" (i.e. telling the computer what that means) to a variety of things.

+### Loop de Loop

-minimise our workload in making the symlinks!
-We can do this using a **for loop**,
+Now to minimise our workload in making the symlinks!
+We can do this using a
-one of the basic methods of all programming.
+**for loop**, one of the basic methods of all programming.

 Imagine you have to order pizzas for a varying number of scientists every week.
 _\[Just a random example]._ For every person you will need an extra pizza.
 This